Love in the Time of Cholera: References in popular culture

 In the film Playing It Cool, Topher Grace plays the character Scott.
 Scott is a writer and is deeply moved by the book so much that he often leaves copies of the book in public places for others to find and read.
 He leaves a note in the book for the assumed reader explaining how this book changed his life.
 Chris Evans, the main character/narrator, finally picks up the book to read.
 After reading the book, the narrator applies it to his own life.
 He says that there are people in our lives that are so important, they dwarf everything else.

-In the Chris Rock film Top Five, Rosario Dawson quotes the novel, saying, "Too much love is as bad for this as no love at all" when talking about her favorite authors.
+In the Chris Rock film Top Five, Rosario Dawson quotes the novel, saying: "Too much love is as bad for this as no love at all" when talking about her favorite authors.

+In the 2014 entry to the Sims franchise, The Sims 4, an in-game book Love in the Time of Sandwiches serves as an allusion to the real world novel.

 The book was a major part of the plot of the movie Serendipity, where Sara writes her number in the book in the hope that Jon will one day find it.

 Sales of Love in the Time of Cholera increased during the COVID-19 pandemic.
 The title of the 2020 television show Love in the Time of Corona is a play on the title of the novel, replacing "cholera" with a reference to the coronavirus disease that caused the ongoing pandemic.

-Multiple musical artists have recorded songs with titles inspired by the book, including Danny Elfman ("Love in the Time of Covid") and AJJ ("Love in the Time of Human Papillomavirus").
+Multiple musical artists have recorded songs with titles inspired by the book, including Danny Elfman ("Love in the Time of Covid"), AJJ ("Love in the Time of Human Papillomavirus") and Oneohtrix Point Never ("Love in the Time of Lexapro").

 In episode 4 of the 2021 Korean drama My Roommate Is a Gumiho, the male lead character Shin Woo-yeo (Jang Ki-yong) references the novel by saying, "You could be Fermina Daza in someone's eyes."

+In episode 3 of English Teacher, Mr. Marquez assigns his class to read the book.
+However, his student Kayla insists that it is too difficult for her to read a book about disease when she is struggling with her own disease (Kayla Syndrome, which she has made up for attention).